facebook/docusaurus/packages/create-docusaurus/templates/shared/docs/intro.md

 ### What you'll need

 - [Node.js](https://nodejs.org/en/download/) version 14 or above:
-    - Ensure when downloading nodejs, all the check boxes relating to dependencies should all be checked.
+    - Ensure when downloading nodejs, all the check boxes relating to dependencies are checked.

 ## Generate a new site